 The custom fonts must be used sparingly and thoughtfully.
 Because of accessibility concerns, thin reveal should never be used online.
 Outline fonts can be used online only if the size is large enough to provide sufficient legibility.

-Karbon fonts can be purchased commercially.
-UCLA Strategic Communications, Brand Marketing department provides a limited number of font licenses to qualified departmental users for use on print materials.
-Request them through the UCLA Image Library.
-Please note, UCLA does not buy fonts for vendors or freelancers.
-If a department wishes to use the Karbon webfont, they would need to make the purchasing agreement with the font house, pay the licensing fee, install and maintain the font going forward.
+UCLA Strategic Communications, Brand Marketing department provides a limited number of font licenses to qualified departmental users for use on print and marketing materials.
+UCLA does not buy fonts for vendors or freelancers.
+Please note, the Karbon font can be purchased commercially.
+If a department wishes to use the Karbon webfont, they would need to generate a purchase agreement with the font house, pay the licensing fee, and install and maintain the font going forward.
 There is no central fund for font web licensing.

 Helvetica is a standard font on Apple computers.
 On the PC platform, Arial is the preferred equivalent.
 For Android OS, Roboto is the preferred equivalent.
 These fonts were designed to be visually neutral, so they have fewer quirks than Karbon.
 These are better for web use, where the approach to typesetting needs to be kept simple.